jab/bidict/docs/addendum.rst

 Caveats
 -------

-Non-atomic Mutation
+Non-Atomic Mutation
 ^^^^^^^^^^^^^^^^^^^

-As with built-in dicts, mutating operations on a bidict are not atomic.
+As with built-in dicts,
+mutating operations on a :class:`~bidict.bidict` are not atomic.
-If you need to mutate the same bidict from different threads, use a
+If you need to mutate the same :class:`~bidict.bidict` from different threads, use a
 `synchronization primitive <https://docs.python.org/3/library/threading.html#lock-objects>`__
 to coordinate access. [#]_